ste7anste7an/TUDCTF2025-hardware/README.md

 ## LVGL

 In the repo [microblocks_lvgl](https://github.com/ste7anste7an/microblocks_lvgl) you find the MicroBlocks LVGL library and examples in the MicroBlcoks directory.
 Some preliminary documentation can be found on [Antonsmindstorms.com](https://www.antonsmindstorms.com/docs/lvgl-for-microblocks/) and [in this repo](https://github.com/ste7anste7an/lvgl_for_MicroBlocks)

+The cool thing about programming LVGL in MicroBlocks, is that while programming, you see the GUI in real time on the display it self.

 ## Ordering and connecting a touch screen
 The specifications of the display should be: